Tesla may become the next Apple or Google possibly within the next 5 years.

 According to this article – Tesla’s capital raise, Tesla has been unable to generate sufficient free cash flow to expand its operations.

-While the company may have been able to generate positive free cash flow in recent quarters, it was far from enough to be used as working capital as well as for business expansion.
+While the company has been free cash flow positive in recent quarters, it was far from enough for business expansion.

-As a result, Tesla has been consistently resorting to the capital market to raise cash.
+As a result, Tesla has been consistently resorting to the capital market to raise cash as seen from the chart above.

 While a capital raise through external sources is a normal business practice, it’s a very risky move if Tesla does it very often.